OpenRCT2/docs/advanced/title-sequences/index.rst

 A good idea is to open the default title sequences in the title sequence editor and analyze them.
 Observe where they choose to focus and how long they stay there.
 The first shot of RCT1's title sequence has become iconic not just among the RCT community, but among many gamers as a symbol of PC nostalgia.

 Even when you master the commands of the title sequence editor, you can still go further.
 Tell stories with your title sequences.
-Take viewers on a tour of your favorite park.
-Have a title solely focused on following your favorite roller coaster or a train that goes around the park.
+Take viewers on a tour of your favourite park.
+Have a title solely focused on following your favourite roller coaster or a train that goes around the park.
 You could even make a stop motion animation using quick wait commands!
 The title sequence editor has limitless potential, and it's up to you to determine what you do with it.